jordanistan/DoggoMate/README.md

 <br>

-## :dart: About ##
+## :dart: Description: ##

-App Name: DoggoMate

-Description: DoggoMate is the ultimate app for dog owners who want to share pictures of their pets, tip workers, and order food/drinks.
+DoggoMate is the ultimate app for dog owners who want to share pictures of their pets, tip workers, and order food/drinks.
 This user-friendly app offers a seamless experience, connecting dog owners and pet-friendly establishments to create a vibrant, interactive community.

 ## :sparkles: Features ##